Wisconsin Garden Club Federation

 PictureWestern Acres members promoting membership and offering pollinator signs at Brookfield's Farmers Market.

 Promote your pollinator garden(s) with an attractive sign!
 Orders may be placed online and will be delivered through WGCF’s District Directors.
 Orders are considered placed when payment is received.
 Clubs may combine their orders and submit them to make distribution easier.
-Cost per sign is $20.00.
+Cost per sign is $18.00 or 2 for $35.00.
 Suitable three foot metal posts are available from Menard’s, Home Depot or Fleet Farm.

 Signs are 10″ x 15″ and are made out of coated aluminum composite with an average lifespan of 3 – 5 years.